digital-land/brownfield-resources/README.md

     brownfield-resource-gen

-Batch generating requires there to be .json result files in the `/data` directory.
-It will output the HTML files to `/tmp`.
+Batch generating requires there to be .json result files in the `/data` directory or a directory of your choosing.
+You can set the directory with

+    brownfield-resource-gen --input-dir /path/to/input/dir

+It will output the HTML files to `/tmp` or a directory you define with

+    brownfield-resource-gen --input-dir /path/to/input/dir --output-dir /path/to/output/dir